- How do I get the app?

 Yes, any running app uses the battery.
 However, the impact of location tracking in Field Maps is minimal.
 To improve battery life by optimally using the GPS while tracking, the motion of the device is monitored.
 While the device is moving, high-accuracy locations are requested by and passed to the app.
-While it's stationary, low-accuracy locations are requested on iOS (generally not requiring the GPS), and location requests are stopped on Android.
+While the device is stationary, low-accuracy locations are requested on iOS (generally not requiring the GPS), and location requests are stopped on Android.

 Battery life is also improved by how tracks are uploaded.
 Field Maps minimizes network traffic by uploading tracks in batches, reducing the time it needs to keep the network chipset active.
 Additionally, the app alters the upload frequency based on the state of the device battery.
 When unplugged, Field Maps attempts to upload tracks every 10 minutes.
 While your device is plugged in and either charged or charging with at least 20 percent of the battery available, tracks are uploaded every 60 seconds.

 To learn more, see Optimize battery life.

 Although location tracking in Field Maps works when there is no data connection, meaning no internet access is required, it does rely on multiple hardware components to determine the mobile worker's location.
 The most important is the GPS receiver.
 Field Maps records all positions that it receives, independent of GPS accuracy.
 Both horizontal and vertical accuracy of positions are recorded and can be used to filter the tracks later.

 In some cases, Field Maps may not receive a GPS signal and may not have enough other auxiliary information to determine a location.
 In those scenarios, tracks won't be recorded.
 One example of when this may occur is when the device is underground (for example, the mobile worker is on the subway, in a basement, or in a tunnel).
 In many instances, GPS positions can be acquired when the device is in airplane mode.